Interstate 270 (Ohio): Accidents and incidents

-In December 1965, during the construction of the northern section of I-270 across the Norfolk and Western (N&W) and NYC railroad tracks between US 23 and I-71, the New York Central's Ohio State Limited was wrecked after it hit a piece of earthmoving machinery, resulting in the operator's death and the injury of several passengers and crew.
+In December 1965, during the construction of the northern section of I-270 across the N&WR and NYC-OSL railroad tracks between US 23 and I-71, the latter operator was wrecked after it hit a piece of earthmoving machinery, resulting in the operator's death and the injury of several passengers and crew.
 The train was dumped into the cornfield, resulting in a major operation to clean it up.

 On November 4, 1968, David R. Booth, aged 29, became the first person to die on I-270 when he hit another car while merging onto US 23 from I-270.

 In February 1974, three trucks traveling on I-270 on the south side near US 33 were struck by gunfire during a violent Teamsters Strike.

 The highway was the subject of national media attention in 2003 when 24 sniper shootings were reported along the southern portion of the Interstate and other neighboring highways in the Ohio highway sniper attacks.
 On November 23, 2003, 62-year-old Gail Knisley was shot to death, making her the only fatality associated with the string of shootings.
 Charles A. McCoy Jr., who had been diagnosed with paranoid schizophrenia in 1996, was accused of the shootings and stood trial in 2005.
 The first trial with death penalty charges resulted in a hung jury on May 9, 2005, most likely due to McCoy's severe mental illness.
 Rather than face a retrial, McCoy accepted a plea arrangement where he avoided the death sentence.
 He was sentenced to 28 years in prison on August 9, 2005.

 On January 23, 2017, a gas tanker carrying 8000 USgal of gasoline tipped over while exiting from US 33/SR 161 onto I-270 west in Dublin.
 A massive fire resulted from the crash, as well as multiple small grass fires caused by the gasoline dripping down the sides of the flyover ramp.
 Both highways were shut down in both directions for the day, and the ramp was shut down for one week as repairs were made.
 The only fatality was that of the truck driver.